 FINE ARTS

 ART

 Art/Ceramics 8

 (MVA--08)

 This fun and creative course requires no previous art experience.
-This full year course includes a half year of Art and a half year of Ceramics.
-Art/Ceramics 8 introduces students to a variety of creative processes including drawing, painting, printmaking, design, ceramics and sculpture.
-Students will be introduced to a variety of media including, oil pastels, paint, charcoal, clay, glazes and paper mache.
+This full semester course includes a half semester of Art and a half semester of Ceramics.
+Art/Ceramics 8 introduces students to a variety of creative processes including drawing, painting, printmaking, design, ceramics, and sculpture.
+Students will be introduced to a variety of media including, oil pastels, paint, charcoal, clay, glazes, and papier mache.

-Art/Drama 8

-(MVA --08SEM) (MDR- -08SEM)

-Art/Drama 8 will give students a chance to experience a half year of Art and a half year of Drama.
-In Drama 8 students will be introduced to a variety of drama and theatre skills: warm-up exercises (body & voice), team building games, basic improv games and group presentations.
-Focus is also on increasing self-confidence and improving ability to speak in front of others.
-In the Art portion, students will have an opportunity to explore a variety of art media such as pastels, paint, charcoal, collage and clay.
-No previous experience is necessary!

 Visual Arts 9: General

 Open to all students in Grade 9

 This fun filled course is open to all grade 9 students regardless of previous Art experience.
-Art 9 introduces students to a variety of creative processes including drawing, painting, printmaking, design, sculpture and graphics.
-Students will be introduced to a variety of media including, pastels, paint, charcoal, clay, glaze, paper mache, ink collage and glass fusing.
+Art 9 introduces students to a variety of creative processes including drawing, painting, printmaking, design, sculpture, and ceramics.
+Students will be introduced to a variety of media including, pastels, paint, charcoal, clay, glaze, papier mache, ink, and collage.
 Student supplies: Sketchbook.

 Visual Arts 10: General

 (MVAST10)

 (MVA--09)

 Open to all students in Grade 10

 Art 10 allows students the opportunity to further develop their artistic interests and skills in drawing, painting, sculpture, mixed media collage, and glass fusing.
-They will create a number of personal art projects gaining further experience with familiar art materials, as well as new materials.
+They will create a number of personal art projects gaining further experience with familiar art materials, as well as new materials, such as oil paint.
 Student supplies: Sketchbook.

-Art Studio 11
+Art Studio 11 (MVAST11)

 Art Foundations 11 is recommended for both serious art students who intend to go on in the field and senior students with some artistic ability that may not have been able to take many previous art courses.
-Although drawing and painting (in both watercolours and acrylics) will continue as major image exploration areas, design, printmaking, sculpture and glass will also form an integral part of the course.
-Students will choose from a variety of themes and media to personalize their learning
+Although drawing and painting (in watercolours oils, and acrylics) will continue as major image exploration areas, design, printmaking, sculpture and glass will also form an integral part of the course.
+Students will choose from a variety of themes and media to personalize their learning.
 Student supplies: Sketchbook.